Dominos

 Game rules

 After the distribution is finished, each player plays one after the other in turn, starting with the one having the largest double.
-In case it's in the bonneyard, one can start with doubles smaller in value.
+In case it's in the boneyard, one can start with doubles smaller in value.
 The goal of the game is to be the first one to get rid of all your pieces, so that you get a minimum of points.

 The first player must put a double at the center of the table.
 Then, at your turn, you will have to put, next to already placed dominos chain, a piece on which one of the two shown numbers corresponds to the one on one of the two ends of the chain.
 For example if we have the chain 1/2 2/5 5/4 on the table, you can play a domino 4/6 to the right, so that the chain becomes 1/2 2/5 5/4 4/6, or you can also play a domino 1/3 to the left by turning it, so that the new chain would become 3/1 1/2 2/5 5/4.
-If you don't have any playable piece, you must pick one in the bonneyard.
-If you have just took a playable domino, you can play it immediately.
+If you don't have any playable piece, you must pick one in the boneyard.
+If you just took a playable domino, you can play it immediately.
 Otherwise you must keep it in your hand, and it's the next player's turn.
-If the bonneyard is empty, you just skip your turn.
+If the boneyard is empty, you just skip your turn.

 Scoring